niamh-d/refactored-pancake/README.md

 - Create a family as an admin user
 - Edit profile details
 - Add children and invite other users guardians to your family
-- Send and accept / decline invites
+- Send, cancel and accept / decline invites
+- Remove guardians
+- View family's doctors and teachers (data comes only from backend starter data)

 ### Not presently-possible functionality (but possible to do)

-- Remove guardians
 - Provide other guardians access to only speciifc views
 - Edit child details
 - Add information on your child's school, teacher, doctor, diet, etc.